yojoots/libbitcoin-system-wiki/Labor-and-Leisure.md

 >
 > This analysis of the laws of labor effort [time] has been deduced from the implications of the action axiom and the assumption of leisure as a consumers' good.

 It is neither correct nor necessary to assume leisure is a good, and by doing so imply that labor is an anti-good.
-By properly accounting for consumption of a person's time, the preference for leisure time over labor time derives directly from the law of [marginal utility](https://en.wikipedia.org/wiki/Marginal_utility).
+By properly accounting for consumption of a person's time, "leisure preference" derives directly from the law of [marginal utility](https://en.wikipedia.org/wiki/Marginal_utility).
 As the above derivation shows, this is the result of the necessary [trade](Glossary#trade) of time expended on one for time expended on the other.